CIAT-DAPA/GapAnalysis/README.md

 **Taxon:** this value will be the key for all functions in this library.
 Ensure it is consistent for all records and is included in the file name of your predicted potential habitat .tif as well.

-**Type:** The type column refers to if the occurrence data represents a herbarium sample or a germplasm sample.
-Type H, for herbarium, is a known occurrence of the species in the landscape.
-Type G, for genebank, is a known occurrence of a species that has been collected and is stored as a living sample either in botanical gardens or genebanks.
+**longitude** and **latitude** must be in decimal degrees, preferably with the highest accuracy possible.

+**Type:** All records must be classified as either a reference observation (typically the main presence data input into the species distribution modeling, labeled H as most records in our previous research source from herbaria), or as a “site of collection” location of an existing ex situ accession from a conservation repository (labeled G, as most records in our previous research source from genebanks).
 This distinction is significant for multiple evaluations and effort must be taken to ensure the correct assignment of these values.

+Digital repositories such as GBIF, EDDmaps, and IDIGBIO contain observed locations of a taxon considered “H” type occurrences in GapAnalyis.
+From our experience there can be duplication within and between such databases and care should be taken to reduce duplication where possible.
-As of 2019, the major sources for Genebank occurrence data that the authors have evaluated include [USDA GRIN](https://npgsweb.ars-grin.gov/gringlobal/search.aspx), [GENESYS](https://www.genesys-pgr.org/), and [WIEWS](http://www.fao.org/wiews/en/).

-Generally, data from these sources would be considered a “G” type if it is still an active accession.
-Duplication between these source may exist.
+The major sources for G occurrence data that the authors have used in GapAnalysis include [USDA GRIN](https://npgsweb.ars-grin.gov/gringlobal/search.aspx), [GENESYS](https://www.genesys-pgr.org/), [FAO WIEWS](http://www.fao.org/wiews/en/), [PlantSearch] (https://tools.bgci.org/plant_search.php), and [GBIF] (records designated as 'living specimen') (https://www.gbif.org/).
+Generally, data from these sources would be considered a G type if it is still an active and living accession.
+Duplication between these sources may exist.

-Digital repositories such as GBIF, EDDmaps, and IDIGBIO, are most likely to contain observed locations of a species with no living sample.
-These would be considered “H” type occurrences.
-As these databases are not actively curated there is potential for duplicates between sources.
-Please evaluate this potential when gathering your data and assigning type.

-Other independent sources of data need to be evaluated for type on a case by case basis.

-More information and examples of how to make the distinction between “H” and “G” points can be found [here](link to either detailed tutorial or paper that defines these distinctions in more detail).
+More information and examples of how to make the distinction between “H” and “G” points can be found [here](https://doi.org/10.1111/DDI.13008).

 **_Predicted Potential Habitat_**

 The `raster` representing the predicted potential extent of suitable habitat is used by multiple functions to represent the maximum potential range of a species.
-This is then compared to what is conserved _ex-situ_ or _in-situ_.
+This is then compared to what is conserved _ex situ_ or _in situ_.
+Although a required input, the generation of species distribution models is not included in GapAnalysis because a number of R packages for this process already exist (e.g., Naimi et al. 2016, Hijmans et al. 2017, Kass et al. 2018).

 ### Workflow
 The recommended workflow is as follows.

 **Pre-analysis**
  - `GetDatasets` downloads the protected areas and ecoregions datasets from our data repository
+ - 'OccurrenceCounts' creates a .csv file with counts of G, H, and those record types with coordinates for all taxa, based on input occurrence data
+ - 'Gbuffer' creates a circular buffer of user-defined size (default is 0.5 degrees, equivalent to ca. 50 km radius) around each G point for each taxon, which represents the geographic areas already considered to be sufficiently collected for ex situ conservation.
+The output of this process is a raster (.tif)

 **Ex-situ Analysis**
- - `SRSex` calculates the Sampling Representativeness Score for _ex-situ_ conservation
+ - `SRSex` calculates the Sampling Representativeness Score for _ex situ_ conservation
- - `ERSex` calculates the Environmental Representativeness Score for _ex-situ_ conservation
+ - `GRSex` calculates the Geographic Representativeness Score for _ex situ_ conservation
- - `GRSex` calculates the Geographic Representativeness Score for _ex-situ_ conservation
+ - `ERSex` calculates the Ecological Representativeness Score for _ex situ_ conservation
- - `FCSex` calculates the Final Conservation Score for _ex-situ_ conservation
+ - `FCSex` calculates the Final Conservation Score for _ex situ_ conservation as an average of the above 3 scores
- - `ExsituCompile` calculates all of the 4 metrics above at once for _ex-situ_ conservation
+ - `ExsituCompile` compiles the 4 _ex situ_ conservation metrics
+ (note may add create gap maps here)

 **In-situ Analysis**
- - `SRSin` calculates the Sampling Representativeness Score for _in-situ_ conservation
+ - `SRSin` calculates the Sampling Representativeness Score for _in situ_ conservation
- - `ERSin` calculates the Environmental Representativeness Score for _in-situ_ conservation
+ - `GRSin` calculates the Geographic Representativeness Score for _in situ_ conservation
- - `GRSin` calculates the Geographic Representativeness Score for _in-situ_ conservation
+ - `ERSin` calculates the Ecological Representativeness Score for _in situ_ conservation
- - `FCSin` calculates the Final Conservation Score for _in-situ_ conservation
+ - `FCSin` calculates the Final Conservation Score for _in situ_ conservation as an average of the above 3 scores
- - `InsituCompile` calculates all of the 4 metrics above at once for _in-situ_ conservation
+ - `InsituCompile` ccompiles the 4 _in situ_ conservation metrics

-**Summarize results**
- - `FCSc_mean` computes the mean of the _ex-situ_ and _in-situ_ Final Conservation Scores
- - `eooAoo` uses the `redlistr` package to calculate the extent and area of ocupancy
- - `summary_HTML` produces a summary HTML output with all results
+(note may add create gap maps here)

+**Summary evaluations**
+ - `FCSc_mean` computes the mean as well as minimum and maximum of the _ex situ_ and _in situ_ Final Conservation Scores.
+It also assigns taxa to priority categories based on these final scores (high priority (HP) for further conservation action assigned when FCS < 25, medium priority (MP) where 25 ≤ FCS < 50, low priority (LP) where 50 ≤ FCS < 75, and sufficiently conserved (SC) for taxa whose FCS ≥75)
+- 'indicator' calculates an indicator across assessed taxa, which can be applied at national, regional, global, or any other scale (Khoury et al., 2019).
+The indicator is calculated separately with regard to ex situ, in situ, and combined conservation, by deriving the proportion of taxa categorized as SC or LP out of all taxa.
+ - `SummaryHTML` produces a summary HTML output with taxon specific results.
+Alongside quantitative results, these include taxon-level “gap” maps.
+With regard to ex situ conservation, the ex situ geographic gap map is created by subtracting the G buffered areas out of the distribution model of each taxon, leaving only those areas considered not sufficiently sampled for ex situ conservation.
+The ex situ ecological gap map is created by mapping only the spatial areas within the distribution model of each taxon which are occupied by ecoregions not represented by G buffers.
+With regard to in situ conservation, the in situ geographic gap map is created by subtracting the protected areas out of the distribution model of each taxon, revealing those areas in the model not currently in protected areas.
+The in situ ecological gap map is created by mapping only the spatial areas within the distribution model of each taxon which are occupied by ecoregions not represented at all in protected areas.
+These four maps are embedded in the html document, and are also written as raster files.

 Each function can be run as a standalone method and in any order.
 However, we recommend following this workflow as it will ensure dependencies for individual functions are in place and that the variables are stored correctly to successfully produce the final summary document.
 For more details on each of these calculations, see the list of references below.